Radical empiricism

-Radical empiricism is a philosophical doctrine put forth by William James.
+Radical empiricism is a philosophical doctrine put forward by William James.
 It asserts that experience includes both particulars and relations between those particulars, and that therefore both deserve a place in our explanations.
 In concrete terms: Any philosophical worldview is flawed if it stops at the physical level and fails to explain how meaning, values and intentionality can arise from that.

 Radical empiricism

 Radical empiricism is a postulate, a statement of fact, and a conclusion, says James in The Meaning of Truth.
 The postulate is that "the only things that shall be debatable among philosophers shall be things definable in terms drawn from experience."
 The fact is that our experience contains disconnected entities as well as various types of connections; it is full of meaning and values.
 The conclusion is that our worldview does not need "extraneous trans-empirical connective support, but possesses in its own right a concatenated or continuous structure."